 Each residential building will be provided with a Residential Fire Safety Plan and Notices as required by New York City Local Law entitled New York City Apartment Building Emergency Preparedness Guide which details how to prepare for and deal with various fire and non-fire emergencies.
-This guide can be found on the EHS website:
+This guide can be found on the EHS website: https://ehs.weill.cornell.edu/forms-resources

-https://ehs.weill.cornell.edu/forms-resources

-This calendar year as we return from the Covid -19 Pandemic and return to full student occupancy in our Residential buildings, we are looking at increasing our education to the students on all aspects of residential and general fire safety with a focus on development of a residential cooking safety program.
-In a measure to reduce the amount of nuisance alarm activations from cooking and steam from the shower, we are looking into a program to replace current smoke detectors in the Lasdon Housing Apartments with a newer technology that can sense the difference between smoke generated by cooking or an actual fire.
+In a measure to reduce the amount of nuisance alarm activations from cooking and steam from the shower, we are currently conducting a test trail in replacing the smoke detector in the common area of each apartment in Lasdon House with a newer technology that can sense the difference between smoke generated by cooking or an actual fire.